iamdudeman/vile/docs/DesignDocument.md

 ### "Elevator pitch" / Game summary

-You are playing through the underground gauntlet of Vials to learn how to transmute lead to gold.
+You have entered the underground gauntlet of Vials to learn as much forbidden knowledge as you can and ultimately learn how to transmute lead to gold.
+A prize any true alchemist would be willing to risk their lives for.

 ### Inspiration